 There are 206 bones in the human body, and none is immune to fracture.
-The key to handling a fracture is to get expert treatment on the front end in order to avoid long-term complications down the road.
-At Orthopaedic Associates of Reading, Ltd., we offer such care.
-In fact, OAR physicians practice out of a Level I trauma center, which helps patients throughout Berks County and beyond get the fracture care they need from start to finish.
-To learn more about fracture care, call or request an appointment using the online scheduling tool.
+The key to handling a fracture is to get treatment on the front end in order to avoid long-term complications down the road.
+At Orthopaedic Associates of Reading, Ltd. we offer such care.
+In fact, OAR physicians practice out of a level I trauma center, which helps patients throughout Berks County and beyond get the fracture care they need from start to finish.
+To learn more about fracture care, call or request an appointment.

 There are many types of fractures, including:

-When it comes to your fracture, Orthopaedic Associates of Reading, Ltd. offers trauma care, which means the practice:
+When it comes to your fracture, Orthopaedic Associates of Reading, Ltc. offers trauma care, which means the practice: